-From Ginza to Times Square, from Tiananmen to Champs-Elysées, Han Bing and his cabbage have travelled the world.
+From Ginza to Times Square, from Tiananmen to the Champs-Elysées, Han Bing and his cabbage have traveled the world.
 Through his photographic series, Han Bing asks viewers to stop and consider: What do we hurtle towards?
 And at what cost?

 Walking the Cabbage in Tiananmen is one of the earliest photographs from the series; the journey continues with Han Bing walking the cabbage in the Houhai district of Beijing, Han Bing walking the cabbage in a subway carriage of Beijing (2004), Han Bing cradling his cabbage in Jiangsu Province (2005), Han Bing walking the cabbage in Miami Beach, USA and Chinatown (2007).
-From the Great Wall to Times Square, from Champs-Elysées to Ginza, from rural village to trendy high streets, Han Bing walks and walks, posing with his cabbage as if oblivious to the gawking crowds and ever-present camera.
+Han Bing walks and walks, posing with his cabbage as if oblivious to the gawking crowds and ever-present camera.

 Walking the Cabbage in Tiananmen is a particularly ambitious undertaking.
-In it, Han takes on one of the most iconic of symbols of China -- the Forbidden City.
+In it, Han takes on one of the most iconic of symbols of China – the Forbidden City.
 To the everyday Chinese, the Forbidden City is a symbol of imperial power; this frontal view from Tiananmen Square is also a place of great historical significance in modern China.
-Here on the 1st of October 1949, Mao Zedong proclaimed the founding of the People’s Republic of China, reportedly declaring that 'The Chinese People have Stood Up'.
+Here on the first of October 1949, Mao Zedong proclaimed the founding of the People’s Republic of China, reportedly declaring that “The Chinese People have Stood Up.”

 Today, the site’s political and historical significance is overshadowed by its new identity as the necessary photo-op for seemingly every tourist who passes through Beijing.
 In this sense, Han Bing’s photo is so obvious as to be banal.

-...a quintessentially Chinese symbol of sustenance and comfort for poor Chinese turned upside down.
-If a full stock of cabbage for the winter was once a symbol of material well-being in China, nowadays the nouveau riche have cast aside modest (monotonous) cabbage in favor of ostentatious gluttony in fancy restaurants where waste signifies status…Yet, for the poor and struggling, the realities of cabbage as a subsistence bottom line have not changed—what’s changed is the value structure that dictates what—and who—is valuable or worthless in Chinese society.
+The Cabbage is a particular favorite in Han’s oeuvre.
+According to Han’s website, the Chinese Cabbage is “…a quintessentially Chinese symbol of sustenance and comfort for poor Chinese turned upside down.
+If a full stock of cabbage for the winter was once a symbol of material well-being in China, nowadays the nouveau riche have cast aside modest (monotonous) cabbage in favor of ostentatious gluttony in fancy restaurants where waste signifies status…Yet, for the poor and struggling, the realities of cabbage as a subsistence bottom line have not changed—what’s changed is the value structure that dictates what—and who—is valuable or worthless in Chinese society.”

 Omit the cabbage and the picture becomes almost ordinary as the requisite tourist picture in front of Tiananmen.